hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/bhakti-yoga/114_the_chosen_ideal.md

 This is indeed the most poetical and forcible way in which the theory of Ishta-Nishtha has ever been put.
 This Eka-Nishtha or devotion to one ideal is absolutely necessary for the beginner in the practice of religious devotion.
-He must say with Hanuman in the Râmâyana, "Though I know that the Lord of Shri and the Lord of Jânaki are both manifestations of the same Supreme Being, yet my all in all is the lotus-eyed Râma."
-Or, as was said by the sage Tulasidâsa, he must say, "Take the sweetness of all, sit with all, take the name of all, say yea, yea, but keep your seat firm."
+He must say with Hanuman in the Rāmāyana, "Though I know that the Lord of Shri and the Lord of Jānaki are both manifestations of the same Supreme Being, yet my all in all is the lotus-eyed Rāma."
+Or, as was said by the sage Tulasidāsa, he must say, "Take the sweetness of all, sit with all, take the name of all, say yea, yea, but keep your seat firm."
 Then, if the devotional aspirant is sincere, out of this little seed will come a gigantic tree like the